jacobduncan00/COSC320/Lab7/README.md

+a
-all of its gone :(
+l of its gone :(
 update